 Bed-in-a-box mattresses are tightly compressed and rolled in the factory and shipped in a box or bag directly to the buyer.
 These mattresses are often made from all-foam materials such as memory foam and latex but may also contain steel coils.
 Pillow tops are becoming more common in bed-in-a-box models as the popularity of direct-to-consumer bedding sales surges and new competitors enter the market.
 A bed-in-a-box pillow top mattress can be a great option for the sleeper who values convenience, free returns, a generous trial period, and a lower price.

 When looking at pillow-top options, don’t forget to keep the cover in mind, as well.
-Some folks prefer a pillow top with a quilted cover, whereas others will look for hypoallergenic, organic, or natural materials.
+Some folks prefer a pillow top with a quilted cover, whereas others will look for a hypoallergenic, organic mattress, or one made of natural materials.
 Cover materials may be less important to folks who plan to use a mattress pad or other sort of bedding layer over the pillow top.

 Who Should Consider a Pillow Top Mattress?